Module Editor Screen Freeze

 Solution 4: Check for WordPress Theme or Plugin Conflicts

-Sometimes a theme or another plugin installed on your site may introduce a conflict, i.e. some kind of incompatibility, that prevents the Module Editor from operating normally.
+Sometimes a theme or another plugin installed on your site may introduce a conflict, i.e., incompatibility, that prevents the Module Editor from operating normally.

-Perform a conflict test, as described below, to check if this is the case.
+Perform a conflict test, described below, to check if this is the case.

 Plugin Conflict Test